 In 1990, Mike Van Hilst, at the Smithsonian Astrophysical Observatory, Center for Astrophysics, Harvard University, developed SAOImage.
 SAOImage was first implemented in X10, then reimplemented in X11.
 In fact, it was one of the first X11 based applications publicly made available.
 SAOImage was a brilliant program, implementing techniques in scientific visualization 20 years ago that are still being used by today's applications.
-Since Mike's departure from SAO, SAOImage has been maintained by Doug Mink.
+Since Mike's departure from SAO, SAOImage has been maintained by Jessica Mink.

 In the mid 1990's, with the administrative support of Steve Murray, Eric Mandel developed SAOtng, or (SAOImage, The Next Generation), named after the Star Trek series.
 TNG was based on IRAF's XIMTOOL graphics libraries and Tcl.
 It explored new GUI interfaces and supported a new external analysis interface.
 In particular, it utilized XPA, (X11 Public Access, also written by Eric) which allowed TNG to be scripted via a shell, or from other application.

 In 1998, while working with Eric, William Joye began a complete rewrite of TNG, based on the experience developed while supporting TNG.
 This project was funded by the NASA Applied Information Systems Research Program, under the title "Future Directions for Astronomical Image Display".
 For lack of a name, the new project was referred to as DS9, the logical extension of the Star Trek series.
 The name continues to be in use.
 Current funding is provided by the NASA High Energy Astrophysics Science Archive Center and the Chandra X-ray Science Center.